 - Villaroger: Replat chairlift

-Not everyone comes to Les Arcs to ski, and when there are such beautiful panoramas to take in and mountain restaurants to enjoy, we can understand why!
-Pedestrian rates are available for 1 and 7 day lift passes, season passes or instead, you can pay for an individual return trip on any one of the following pedestrian lifts:
+Not everyone comes to Les Arcs to ski and when there are such beautiful panoramas to take in and mountain restaurants to enjoy, we can understand why.
+Pedestrian rates are available for one journey, one day or six days, or you can pay for an individual return trip on any one of the following pedestrian lifts:

 Also see: Maps of Les Arcs

-With the "Ski à la carte" system, you no longer need to buy a predetermined number of skiing days in advance: you only pay for the days you actually ski and the payments are not debited until the 5th of the following month.
+With the "Ski à la carte" system, you no longer need to buy a predetermined number of skiing days in advance, you only pay for the days you actually ski and the payments are not debited from your account until the following month.